By Audley specialist Georgina

 Heading east from Cape Town, the coastal Garden Route joins Mossel Bay and Plettenberg Bay.
 Stopping along the way, you can take a canopy tour through the Tsitsikamma forest, spot dolphins surfing the waves in Plettenberg Bay and stop by roadside seafood cafés to refuel.

 Ending the trip in Eastern Cape National Park, family friendly lodges are easy to find.
-My first choice is Kariegha, in its own private reserve, which is home to lion, elephant, rhino, buffalo and leopard — the elusive Big Five.
+My first choice is Kariega, in its own private reserve, which is home to lion, elephant, rhino, buffalo and leopard — the elusive Big Five.
 The activities schedule for children includes animal tracking and painting using traditional bushman techniques, and there’s even the chance to earn a junior ranger certificate by completing challenges around the lodge.

 Most parks allow children from the age of six to join game drives, but I’d suggest they’re best suited for children aged eight and over, who can keep very quiet when wildlife is near.